Last updated on November 11, 2021

 Attending children ages 12 and up are required to be fully vaccinated with an FDA or WHO-approved COVID-19 vaccine.
 “Fully vaccinated” means two weeks after a person’s second dose in a two-dose series and two weeks after a single-dose vaccine.

-Attending children under the age of 12 who are ineligible to receive the vaccine must instead provide proof of a negative COVID-19 PCR test taken within 72 hours of the performance start time, or a negative COVID-19 antigen test taken within six hours of the performance start time that was administered by an official testing center.
+Children age 4 and under—who are ineligible to receive the vaccine—must provide proof of a negative COVID-19 PCR test taken within 72 hours of the performance start time, or a negative COVID-19 antigen test taken within six hours of the performance start time that was administered by an official testing center.
 Home testing kit results will not be accepted for entry.

 Yes.
 For all individuals ages two and older, masks will be required indoors regardless of vaccination status except when actively eating or drinking in lobby spaces.
 No additional exceptions will be made.